Deep Learning in Asset Pricing: Empirical Results for U.S. Equities

 \subsection{Predictive Performance}

-The no-arbitrage factor representation implies a connection between average returns of stocks and their risk exposure to the SDF factor measured by $\beta$.
+The no-arbitrage factor representation implies a connection between average returns of stocks and their risk exposure to the SDF measured by $\beta$.
 The fundamental equation

-implies that as long as the conditional risk premium $\E[F_{t+1}]$ is positive, assets with a higher risk exposure $\bi$ should have higher expected returns.\footnote{We consider it a sensible and weak assumption that risk is compensated in the market and hence the conditional risk premium $\E[F_{t+1}]$ is positive.} We test the predictive power of our model by sorting stocks into decile portfolios based on their risk loadings.
+implies that as long as the conditional risk premium $\E[F_{t+1}]$ is positive, which is required by no-arbitrage, assets with a higher risk exposure $\bi$ should have higher expected returns.
+We test the predictive power of our model by sorting stocks into decile portfolios based on their risk loadings.

 In Figure \ref{fig:beta-sorting} we plot the cumulative excess return of decile sorted portfolios based on risk loadings $\beta$'s.
 Portfolios based on higher $\beta$'s have higher subsequent returns.
-This clearly indicates that the risk loading predicts future stock returns.
-In particular the highest and lowest deciles clearly separate.
+This clearly indicates that risk loadings predict future stock returns.
+In particular, the highest and lowest deciles clearly separate.
 The Internet Appendix collects the corresponding results for the other estimation approaches with qualitatively similar findings, i.e. the risk loadings predict future returns.